Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Beginner guitar player questions anxiety

-Alice with her acoustic
+Alice, with her acoustic guitar

 Q3.
 What three skills make a great guitar player?